txzhao/Model-Control-RCV/progress_log.md

 | curvatureReq | Curvature value, K, that correspond to a circle with the radius R=1/K. This radius will through Ackerman optimal steering give the wheel angles. |

 ---

-  - In ROS, we Implemted an alternative to the joystick.
-We are now able to give an input (throttle, break, shiftgear, steer) to the car straight from the terminal.

 - **next move:**
 Implement PI controller in ROS and try it with a predefined path.